Tom Hiddleston And Mary Berry Throw Down Over Bolognese Faux Pas [Recipe]

 #maryberry“

-Other suggested that Berry might be drinking “gin” they supposed.
-While others said they were shocked, appalled, and gasped.
+Others suggested that Berry might be drinking gin, they supposed, while others said they were shocked, appalled, and gasped.

 What do you think about the Tom Hiddleston/Mary Berry Bolognese scandal?
 Are you #TeamHiddleston or #TeamMaryBerry?